GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
-Given that their pay is never commensurate, they are the biggest bargains in the software field.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Robert L. Glass*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts